-The difference is that their voltage, when fully charged, is about 1.25 volts, not 1.5, and their discharged voltage is 1.0 volts.
+The difference between NiMH (and NiCd, but, as we have mentioned, these are becoming obsolete) and rechargeable and non-rechargeable alkaline batteries is that the NiMH (& NiCd) voltage, when fully charged, is about 1.25 volts, not 1.5, and their discharged voltage is 1.0 volts.
 Much modern electrical and electronic equipment is designed to work well with these batteries (and, usually, also with alkaline ones) and does not stop working until the voltage drops to about 1.0 volts per cell.
 (PP3 batteries made with NiCd or NiMH technology may have a working voltage of 7.2 volts rather than 9 volts, but some have a working voltage of 8.4 volts - read the label!)

-Unlike alkaline cells, the NiCd or NiMH cell voltage does not drop much during discharge until the battery is nearly spent, when it drops quite quickly.
-The voltmeter, therefore, can tell you that a NiCd or NiMH battery is OK (1.2-1.25 volts per cell), or that it is discharged (about 1.0 volts per cell) but it is a poor guide to how much charge is remaining.
+Unlike alkaline cells, the NiMH (or NiCd) cell voltage does not drop much during discharge until the battery is nearly spent, when it drops quite quickly.
+The voltmeter, therefore, can tell you that a NiMH (or NiCd) battery is OK (1.2-1.25 volts per cell), or that it is discharged (about 1.0 volts per cell) but it is a poor guide to how much charge is remaining.

 The simplest chargers for these batteries rely on the user knowing how long an exhausted battery must be charged, and if the battery is not fully discharged they may overcharge it, which will reduce its long-term life expectancy.
 Voltage measurements with a DVM are of little help in monitoring the state of charge.

-More complex chargers contain quite complex circuitry which measures cell temperature and rate of change of cell voltage and reliably stops charging at the right moment.
-It is well worthwhile investing in these more expensive chargers if you expect to make much use of rechargeable NiCd or NiMH batteries.
+Smart chargers contain quite complex circuitry which measures cell temperature and rate of change of cell voltage and reliably stops charging at the right moment.
+It is well worthwhile investing in these more expensive chargers if you expect to make much use of rechargeable NiMH (or NiCd) batteries.